 Deep Dive

-What it means: The price increase is more reflective of thin market conditions and minor attention than a fundamental catalyst.
+What it means: The price increase is more likely a result of localized trading activity or accumulation rather than a broad, news-driven rally.

 2. No Clear Secondary Driver